abdeslam272/log-file-analysis/README.md

 # Learning
  Start with the Basics: For Spark, the core dependencies typically include Java (since Spark is JVM-based), Scala (if your code is written in Scala), and any libraries you’ll need for specific tasks (e.g., data processing, connectors for sources like Kafka, or HDFS).

+ Spark is written in Scala, so Scala is the most natural and native language for interacting with Spark.
+As a result, Spark’s core APIs are designed with Scala in mind, which allows for a more seamless experience and often better performance compared to other languages.

+Scala is a compiled language, which generally offers better performance than interpreted languages like Python.
+This is particularly beneficial when working with large datasets where performance is a critical factor.

+## The combination of Scala and Spark brings a few advantages:

+Performance: Scala runs on the JVM, so it provides better performance compared to Python for large datasets.
+Functional Programming: Spark operations are highly inspired by functional programming paradigms, and Scala supports functional programming naturally.
+Integration with Spark Core: Since Spark itself is written in Scala, using Scala enables you to access Spark’s internal optimizations and core APIs directly.
+Concurrency & Parallelism: Scala’s features allow easy handling of parallelism and concurrency, which is crucial when working with distributed computing frameworks like Spark.

+## ERRORS:
+this error:
+Unable to load native-hadoop library for your platform... using builtin-java classes where applicable Exception in thread "main" org.apache.spark.SparkException: Failed to get main class in JAR with error 'null'.
+Please specify one with --class.

+It is beacuse :

+The error you're encountering is because Spark expects a JAR file when you run spark-submit with Scala code, and it doesn't know where to find the main class in the Scala script.
+Spark needs to know the entry point of your application (the class that contains the main method) in order to run the job.